sandboxgod/AlembicReader/readme.md

 * Open GL
 * Alembic (File import), which in turn depends on ILMBase from OpenEXR

-Below is the following command I used to generate the Makefiles (note for Unix, use "Unix Makefiles"):
+Below is the following command I used to generate the Makefiles on Windows (note for Linux/Unix, use "Unix Makefiles"):

 ```
 mkdir build